This article was last updated on: October 2018

-2. My particular Airplane, the N198UA, was taken out of the flying line way before and was chopped in the desert.
-When I found out I got sad (because of what it meant in my geekiness), but such is the circle of life lion king.
-The photo can be seen clicking here, but if you are like me the photo is not proper for you, you will cry and cry, without anyone to comfort you…
+The photo can be seen clicking here, but if you are like me, the photo is not proper for you.
+You will cry and cry, without anyone to comfort you…

-I couldn’t choose my seat online (that happens for “security” or when the flight is way oversold), and in the machine in the Airport I wasn’t assigned a seat either, it had to be assigned by the agent in the gate (that’s to say, it was oversold to the bone).
+I couldn’t choose my seat online, that happens for “security” or when the flight is way oversold.
+In the machine in the Airport, I wasn’t assigned a seat either.

 AirTran Boeing 717-200.